Explainer

 Jacque Wagner is a mother of two in Omaha, Nebraska.
 She has one daughter, Mia, and a “forever 4 year-old angel son,” who died in September from a rare metabolic mitochondrial disease.
 Her son’s disease sparked Wagner’s interest in reforming the American food system, as well the business of pharmaceuticals.
 It also turned her on to Robert F. Kennedy Jr., who ended his campaign on August 23.
 Though RFK Jr.’s campaign is over, the slogan he has touted since joining Donald Trump’s presidential campaign, Make America Healthy Again, seems to still be taking off.
 Thanks to Kennedy, Wagner tells Sentient, food and health concerns are finally being talked about on the national stage.
 Wagner will be voting for Trump.

 Wagner is part of a growing number of women who are raising concerns about the influence of big pharma and big ag on the health of their children.
-This movement has been a long time in the making — from the environmental movements of the 1970s to the peak of GMO controversy in the 2010s.
+This movement has been a long time in the making — from the environmental movements of the 1970s to the peak of the GMO controversy in the 2010s.

 For years, women have been behind a surge of nonprofits and books protesting synthetic chemicals in our food and medications in our pharmacies.
 A Trump win could usher in a new era for these women, who see Kennedy as a real chance to reignite the flame.
 Concerns about the health effects of ultra-processed foods and corporate influence on medicine are front-of-mind for these supporters, yet not all environmental advocates are on board.